-Even with all of the high-tech, fast-paced craziness of the holidays, there are still a few opportunities to slow down and enjoy some of the more simple joys of the Christmas season.
+Even with all of the fast-paced craziness of the holidays, there are still a few opportunities to slow down and enjoy some of the more simple joys of the Christmas season.
 One such event is the annual Christmas Candlelight Tours at the historic Daniel Boone Home at Lindenwood Park in Defiance, Missouri.

 When and Where